 Why did you choose to attend UTA?

-My first-time visiting UT Arlington I absolutely loved it!
+My first-time visiting UTA I absolutely loved it!
 The university was super close to my hometown, so I could visit family and friends on the weekend or during the week, very diverse, which made me super excited to learn about all different kinds of cultures, and had a fantastic education program, which sealed the deal for me choosing this awesome university.

 What is your favorite thing about the College of Education at UTA?